LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 method.
 As it stands, it currently just prints a message:
 `"PrintJobs is not implemented yet"`.

 Complete this method.
-It should print out jobs *in this precise format*:
+Print out jobs *matching the below format*:

 ```bash
    *****